Key takeaways

 I've learned that making long-term investment decisions based on short-term concerns is not a recipe for success.

-2023 was the year many of us learned about AI and Chat GPT and we're still trying to work out how this is going to play out in our property investments
+2024 was the year many of us learned about AI and Chat GPT and in 2025, AI shifted from novelty to infrastructure.

 Moving forward it's likely you will be utilising tools and platforms that should streamline your investment process, provide valuable insights, and manage your properties efficiently.